 Spades is a card game that originated in the 1930s in the United States.
-The name of the game is based on the suit that plays the role of trump – that’s right, it’s the spades suit.
-The game is usually played between two to four players in a partnership or individually.
-The objective is to make the number of tricks the player bid before the game began and score points.
+The game’s name is based on the suit that plays the role of trump – that’s right, it’s the spades suit.
+The game is usually between two to four players in a partnership or individually.
+The objective is to make the number of tricks the player bid on before the game begins and score points.

-Unlike other games such as Hearts, Oh Hell, and Bridge, where the trump is decided at random or by the highest bidder, the spade suit is always the trump in the Spades game.
-The cards are ranked from highest to lowest as Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
+Unlike other games such as Hearts, Oh Hell, and Bridge, where the trump is decided randomly or by the highest bidder, the spade suit is always the trump in the Spades game.
+The cards are ranked from highest to lowest: Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 Therefore any card of a higher order can beat a lower card of the same suit.

 At the beginning of the game, each player receives 13 cards, and the players bid the number of tricks based on their cards, with a minimum of one trick each.
 The player on the dealer’s left plays the first card of choice, and the other players follow with cards from the same suit.
 The first partners to reach 500 points win the game.

 Are you bored of playing the Spades game?
 Here are some of the most entertaining alternatives to the Spades game.